Azure/bicep-types-az/generated/network/microsoft.network/2021-02-01-preview/types.md

 * **destinations**: [AddressPrefixItem](#addressprefixitem)[]: The destination address prefixes.
 CIDR or destination IP ranges.
 * **direction**: 'Inbound' | 'Outbound' | string (Required): Indicates if the traffic matched against the rule in inbound or outbound.
 * **displayName**: string: A friendly name for the rule.
-* **priority**: int: The priority of the rule.
+* **priority**: int {minValue: 1, maxValue: 4096}: The priority of the rule.
 The value can be between 1 and 4096.
 The priority number must be unique for each rule in the collection.
 The lower the priority number, the higher the priority of the rule.
 * **protocol**: 'Ah' | 'Any' | 'Esp' | 'Icmp' | 'Tcp' | 'Udp' | string (Required): Network protocol this rule applies to.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' | string (ReadOnly): The provisioning state of the resource.
 * **sourcePortRanges**: string[]: The source port ranges.